iamwangyabin/S-Prompts/README.md

 Note that only NVIDIA GPUs are supported for now, and we use NVIDIA RTX 3090.

 ## Dataset preparation
-Please refer to the following links to download the three standards domain incremental learning benchmark datasets.
+Please refer to the following links to download three standard domain incremental learning benchmark datasets.

 [CDDB](https://github.com/Coral79/CDDB)
 [CORe50](https://vlomonaco.github.io/core50/index.html#dataset)